 Talent adds compound in to a tube with solution.

-Sonicate the liposome with 1 second pulse interval for 1 minute, pause for 1 minute, and repeat [1] until the solution becomes transparent yellow [2].
+Put the liposome on ice, and sonicate with 1 second pulse interval for 1 minute, pause for 1 minute, and repeat [1] until the solution becomes transparent yellow [2].
 Aliquot the liposomes in 100 microliters, freeze in liquid nitrogen [3] and store at -80 degrees Celsius until used [4].

-Talent uses a sonicator to sonicate the solution.
+Talent put the liposome on ince and uses a sonicator to sonicate the solution.

-CU: Talent shows the solution becomes transparent yellow.
+CU: Talent shows the solution after one minutes sonication which is turbid and one hour sonication which becomes transparent yellow.

-Talent divide the solution into 100 tubes, and places into liquid nitrogen.
+Talent divide the solution into tubes, and places into liquid nitrogen.